On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing

-While standard Benders decomposition (Algorithm \ref{alg:benders}) is typically more efficient than solving the extensive formulation of SLAD \cite{basciftci2019adaptive}, fast implementations usually require some acceleration technique(s).
-Indeed, in preliminary experiments, standard BD applied to SLAD displayed a tailing-off effect.
-Namely, in later iterations, the optimality gap ($UB - LB$) progresses very slowly, and many iterations are required to reach convergence.

-To remedy this issue, the proposed BD uses the \textit{in-out separation} \cite{fischetti2016benders} that sends a different feasible solution to the subproblems in order to obtain stronger Benders cuts.
-The in-out separation requires a so-called \emph{core-point} $\hat{\mathbf{x}}_{1}$, which resides in the relative interior of the set of feasible first-stage solutions.
-At each iteration, the subproblems receive a convex combination of the master solution $\bar{\mathbf{x}}_{1}$ and the core-point, i.e., the subproblems receive $\tilde{\mathbf{x}}_{1} = \alpha \hat{\mathbf{x}}_{1} + (1 - \alpha) \bar{\mathbf{x}}_{1}$ for some $\alpha \in [0, 1]$.
-This strategy is known to generate stronger cuts, thereby improving convergence, especially in the later iterations.
-Note that setting $\alpha \, {=} \, 0$ reduces to the original BD.
+To alleviate the slow convergence and tailing off effect of a vanilla BD, the paper implements an \textit{in-out separation} technique \citep{fischetti2016benders, fischetti2010inout}.
+Thereby, at each iteration, BD cuts are generated by seeding the subproblems with a convex combination of the current master solution $\bar{\x}$ and a core point $\hat{\x}$, which resides in the interior of the feasible region.
+Namely, the subproblems receive $\tilde{\x} = \alpha \bar{\x} + (1-\alpha) \hat{\x}$, where $\alpha \in [0, 1]$ is typically chosen by performing a line search over the segment $[0, 1]$.
+This strategy is known to generate stronger cuts \citep{bonami_2020}, thereby improving convergence, especially in later iterations.

-In practice, to choose $\alpha$, one may perform a line search over the $[0, 1]$ segment, hoping to get the best possible candidate solution, or use a pre-determined value.
-However, one should be mindful of the following facts regarding the choice of $\alpha$.
+In practice, one should be mindful of the following facts regarding the choice of $\alpha$.
 On the one hand, a full line search comes at the cost of having to solve each subproblem multiple times per BD iteration, which may be computationally burdensome.
-On the other hand, the BD algorithm may not be guaranteed to converge when using a pre-specified fixed $\alpha > 0$.
-Indeed, failing to generate a violated cut when seeding the subproblems with $\tilde{\mathbf{x}}_{1}$ does not guarantee that no violated cut exists.
+On the other hand, using a fixed $\alpha < 1$ throughout the algorithm does not guarantee convergence.